bahruprojects/Proyek-DA-20-Social-Media-Sentiments---Behaviors-Analysis/README.md

 ### Dataset:
 [Link](https://www.kaggle.com/datasets/kashishparmar02/social-media-sentiments-analysis-dataset/data).
 ### Description:
-This dashboard contains Sentiment Analysis from the 3 largest platforms, with 670 users spread across 33 countries.
-The analysis shows that the "positive" sentiment produces the highest output, followed by "Joy", and the "Excitement" sentiment.
+<p align="justify"> This dashboard contains Sentiment Analysis from the 3 largest platforms, with 670 users spread across 33 countries.
+The analysis shows that the "positive" sentiment produces the highest output, followed by "Joy", and the "Excitement" sentiment. </p>